dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1301.md

 Types of Errors

-If you’ve tried any of the examples in this book, you have probably encountered
+If you've tried any of the examples in this book, you have probably encountered

 one or more error messages.
 Some of these errors result from bad VBA code.
 For

 example, you may spell a keyword incorrectly or type a statement with the wrong

 syntax.
-If you make such an error, you won’t even be able to execute the procedure
+If you make such an error, you won't even be able to execute the procedure

 until you correct it.

 CHAPTER 12  Error-Handling Techniques    187

-This chapter doesn’t deal with those types of errors.
+This chapter doesn't deal with those types of errors.
 Instead, it focuses on runtime errors — the errors that occur while Excel executes your VBA code.
 More specifically, this chapter covers the following fascinating topics:

 » Identifying errors